 Overcurrent protection

-In electric and electronic circuits, when abnormal currents exceeding the rated value are detected at sensing points in the circuit due to causes such as short circuits or leakage, the output is stopped by interrupting the circuit to protect the secondary circuit.
-This mechanism is synonymous with OCP.
-There are types that automatically resume after the cause of the overcurrent is removed, and others that require manual reset after confirming safety.
-Overcurrent protection functions are widely used, from power transmission and distribution circuits handling high power to electronic circuits handling low power.
-In power transmission and distribution circuits, overcurrent protection also plays an important role in preventing electrical accidents such as electric shocks and leakage.
+In electric and electronic circuits, this refers to a mechanism that stops output by interrupting the circuit when an abnormal current exceeding the rated value is detected at the sensing part of the circuit due to causes such as short circuits or leakage.
+It is synonymous with OCP.
+Some devices automatically recover when the cause of the overcurrent is removed, while others require manual reset after safety is confirmed by a person.
+Overcurrent protection functions are widely used, from high-power transmission and distribution circuits to low-power electronic circuits.
+In transmission and distribution circuits, overcurrent protection also plays an important role in preventing electrical accidents, such as electric shock or leakage.